Abhayakaragupta: Life

+Teachings

-Abhayākaragupta's prolific scholarship extended from Mahayana doctrine and philosophy to Tantric Buddhist ritual and practice.
+Abhayākaragupta's scholarship extended from Mahayana doctrine and philosophy to Tantric Buddhist ritual and practice.
 David Seyfort Ruegg, writing about one of his main scholarly works writes:

-The Munimatalamkara is one of the last of the major comprehensive treatises of Indian Buddhism, and it presents a treatment of Mahayanist thought based on the Prajnaparamita, Madhyamaka and Yogacara traditions.
+The Munimatālaṃkāra is one of the last of the major comprehensive treatises of Indian Buddhism, and it presents a treatment of Mahayanist thought based on the Prajnaparamita, Madhyamaka and Yogacara traditions.
 Although as such it is not in the narrowest sense a work of the Madhyamaka, it bears testimony to the efforts made by the later Madhyamikas systematically to elaborate a synthesis of the entire Mahayanist tradition.

-The Munimatalamkara survives in Tibetan, and it was widely studied in Tibet until the 14th century when it was displaced by native treatises on similar subjects.
+The Munimatālaṃkāra survives in Tibetan, and it was widely studied in Tibet until the 14th century when it was displaced by native treatises on similar subjects.

-Another major text by Abhayākaragupta is the great Tantric work, the Vajravalimandopayika which is a systematic exposition of Tantric Buddhist ritual (a mandalavidhi) as a generic system applicable for all tantras.
-This work deals with preparation of the sacred space, 'installation ceremonies', tantric mandala construction (mandalakarman), and the performance of tantric consecration or initiation (abhiseka).
+Another major text by Abhayākaragupta is the great Tantric work, the Vajrāvalī nāma Maṇḍalopāyikā which is a systematic exposition of Tantric Buddhist ritual (a maṇḍalavidhi) as a generic system applicable for all tantras.
+This work deals with preparation of the sacred space, 'installation ceremonies', tantric mandala construction (maṇḍalakarman), and the performance of tantric consecration or initiation (abhiṣeka).
 It is probably the first generic work of its kind which is not tied to an individual tantric tradition, but was meant to be used with all tantras and mandalas.
-In the Vajravali, Abhayākaragupta synthesized previous Tantric ritual traditions such as those of Pundarika and Padmavajra and created a standardized 'sequence of rituals' (prakriya).
+In the Vajrāvalī, Abhayākaragupta synthesized previous Tantric ritual traditions such as those of Puṇḍarika and Padmavajra and created a standardized 'sequence of rituals' (prakriya).
 In the beginning of this work, Abhaya summarizes his intent for composing it thus:

 The mandala and other rituals taught by the teacher have been divided into two classes (yogatantra and yoginitantra).
 We shall summarize them here as clearly and as systematically as possible.
-Moreover, the ritual treatises compiled by (other) preceptors (acarya) lack completeness, thematic core, and lucid expression and sometimes authenticity and consistency.
+Moreover, the ritual treatises compiled by (other) preceptors (acarya) lack completeness, thematic core, lucid expression and sometimes authenticity and consistency.
 Therefore, we shall adorn it with all such good qualities.

-Abhaya composed this work by selecting mandala systems and rituals from different tantric traditions and texts, and attempting to strike a balance between the yoginitantras and the yogatantra works.
+Abhayākaragupta composed this work by selecting mandala systems and rituals from different tantric traditions and texts, and attempting to strike a balance between the yoginitantras and the yogatantra works.

-His other Tantric works expound in detail on particular practices in the Vajravali; the Niṣpannayogāvalī (Garland of Completed Yogas), contains detailed descriptions of the drawing of 26 mandalas while the Jyotirmañjari details the practice of fire rituals recommended in the Vajravali.
+His other Tantric works expound in detail on particular practices in the Vajrāvalī; the Niṣpannayogāvalī (Garland of Completed Yogas), contains detailed descriptions of the drawing of 26 mandalas while the Jyotirmañjarī details the practice of fire rituals recommended in the Vajrāvalī.